KatherineMichel/church-website-and-marketing-on-a-budget/church_image_rebrand.md

 # Church Image Rebrand

-The new church theme will incorporate:
+The new church theme will blend the traditional and the conventional by incorporating:
 * The black version of the traditional United Methodist cross and flame
 * A contemporary sunflower motif